-Agents in the primary group will receive new tickets first.
-The primary group is a good way to give the most knowledgeable agents a larger share of new tickets that come into a group.
-Agents in the secondary group will receive tickets as a backup to agents in the primary group.
+Agents in the primary group will receive new tickets or live chats first.
+The primary group is a good way to give the most knowledgeable agents a larger share of new tickets and chats that come into a group.
+Agents in the secondary group will receive tickets and chats as a backup to agents in the primary group.
 Therefore, secondary agents should be newer agents, agents-in-training or agents who possibly span multiple groups.

 Max Ticket and Live Chat Settings

 Using Max Tickets in conjunction with round robin is another way that managers can control the distribution of tickets as it is a way to limit the number of new tickets that an agent receives.
 For the sake of clarity, a new ticket is:

 - Any active ticket created as an incoming or outgoing ticket and assigned to an agent.